 All students enrolled in this course will participate in the Course Content Mastery Assessment, which is a component of the program's Comprehensive Assessment and Preparation Program.
 The Course Content Mastery Assessment is worth 10% of the total course grade and consists of practice assessments, proctored assessments, focused reviews, and active learning exercises.
-Assignments are based on students' performance on practice and proctored assessments and students will not receive partial credit for late or incomplete assignments.
+Students will not receive partial credit for late or incomplete assignments.
+Any activity submitted after the due date will result in a score of zero for the entire phase.
 After each proctored assessment, students are categorized into one of four proficiency levels: